rust-lang/book/nostarch/chapter08.md

 Note that we added a type annotation here.
 Since we don't actually do anything with the vector, Rust doesn't know what kind of elements we intend to store.
 This is an important point.
-Vectors are homogenous: they may store many values, but those values must all be the same type.
-Vectors are generic over the type stored inside them (we'll talk about Generics more throroughly in Chapter 10), and the angle brackets here tell Rust that this vector will hold elements of the `i32` type.
+Vectors are homogeneous: they may store many values, but those values must all be the same type.
+Vectors are generic over the type stored inside them (we'll talk about Generics more thoroughly in Chapter 10), and the angle brackets here tell Rust that this vector will hold elements of the `i32` type.